Languages of Madagascar

-The Malagasy language of Austronesian origin, is generally spoken throughout the island.
 The official languages of Madagascar are Malagasy and French.
-Madagascar is a Francophone country, and in 2022, French is spoken by around a quarter of the population in Madagascar, i.e. 7.7 million people out of 29.1 million (26.5%).
+The Malagasy language, of Austronesian origin, is generally spoken throughout the island.
+As a member of the Organisation internationale de la Francophonie, Madagascar is a Francophone country, and in 2024, French is spoken by around a quarter of the population in Madagascar, i.e. 8,5 million people out of 32 million (26.59%).

 In the first Constitution of 1958, Malagasy and French were named the official languages of the Malagasy Republic.
+Among the elites in large cities, French is spoken as a native language.